AdobeDocs/campaign-classic.en/help/production/using/workflow-execution.md

     This means **[!UICONTROL operationMgt]** is trying to start the workflow "xyz_wkf_engage_4" but is not able to.
 In most cases, the workflow it is pointing to is in a finished state and cannot be started.
 In this case, perform an unconditional stop for the workflow "xyz_wkf_engage_4", then restart **[!UICONTROL operationMgt]**.

-1. Check the **[!UICONTROL wfserver]** module state in the **[!UICONTROL Monitoring]** tab,accessible from Campaign Classic homepage.
+1. Check the **[!UICONTROL wfserver]** module state in the **[!UICONTROL Monitoring]** tab,accessible from Campaign Classic homepage (see [Monitoring processes](../../production/using/monitoring-campaign-classic/production-procedures/monitoring-processes.html)).
 This process is responsible for running all workflows.
 If it is not running, contact Adobe Customer Care.
-If you have an on-premise installation, restart the service.
+If you have an on-premise installation, restart the service (detailed procedure is described [here](../../production/using/workflow-execution.md#start-in-progress)).

 1. Check if the **number of campaign processes running** on the instance is more than the threshold.
-There is a limit defined by the **[!UICONTROL NmsOperation_LimitConcurrency]** option on how many campaign processes can run on the instance in parallel.
+There is a limit defined by the [**[!UICONTROL NmsOperation_LimitConcurrency]**](../../installation/using/configuring-campaign-options.md##campaign-e-workflow-management) option on how many campaign processes can run on the instance in parallel.
 When this limit is reached, the workflow stays in the "Start as soon as possible" state as long as the number of workflows running is above the limit.

     To solve this issue, stop unwanted workflows and delete failed deliveries.
 If the threshold was reached, this will allow the running of new processes.